sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 know researchers have used (see Figure 10).
-Close to 70% of the tools (70 out of 104) interface with Twitter, even though this is not considered the most popular social media platform, with far fewer monthly users than Facebook or Instagram.^21^ We believe this is because it is much easier to access data from Twitter through their application programme interface (API) than from other platforms.
+Close to 70% of the tools (70 out of 104) interface with Twitter, even though this is not considered the most popular social media platform, with far fewer monthly users than Facebook or Instagram (*Just over 300 million monthly users in 2019, compared to two billion on Facebook and one billion on Instagram, for more details check [statista](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/)*).
+We believe this is because it is much easier to access data from Twitter through their application programme interface (API) than from other platforms.